Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 18. Image storytelling with different image templates - Pen F

-19. Standard PASM exposure modes
+19. Standard PASM exposure and iAuto modes

 20. e-Portrait for softer skin tones